-concerning the use of Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the state has established concerning the use of each type of seclusion.
-State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). · . onsibility.
-Specify the state age that state safeguards concerninuency: • • • • • · · a.
-Applicability.
-Select one:
+i.
+Safeguards Concerning the Use of Seclusion.
+Specify the safeguards that the state has established available to CMS upon request through the Medicaid agency or the operating agency (if applicable). ii.
+State Oversight Responsibility.
+Specify the state agency (or agencies) responsible for overseeing the seclusion and ensuring that state safeguards concerning their use are followed and how such oversight conducted and its frequency: